EDCD/EDDN/schemas/README-EDDN-schemas.md

 ### Companion API (CAPI) data

-Historically Frontier Developments provided an API for use by its short-lived iOS "Companion" app.
-This was only intended to be used by that app, with no public documentation, or even admission of its existence.
+Frontier Developments provides an API to retrieve certain game data, even without the game running.
+Historically this was for use by its short-lived iOS "Companion" app, and was only intended to be used by that app.
+There was no public documentation, or even admission of its existence.

 Eventually, after some enterprising players had snooped the connections and